junwatu/automated-content-generation/blogs/README.md

 ![auto-generated-content-system](assets/images/auto-generated-content.png)

 The generated content depends on the user's input prompt.
 The user input interface is provided by a React.js web application.
 Internally, JavaScript will make an API call to OpenAI to generate the content text.
-It will also make a request to the Stable Diffusion model on Deep.ai to generate an image.
+It will also make a request to the Stable Diffusion model on deep.ai to generate an image.
 Subsequently, the produced text and image are stored in GridDB.
 The stored data is then rendered for display via the node.js server application.

 ### GPT-4-based Content Generation